carlshan/intro_to_mobile_app_development/fall_2017/tictactoe/Tutorial_Part_3.md

   > **HINT:** Remember to also add the `this.checkWin = this.checkWin.bind(this);` line to the `constructor()` function.

 ## Finished?
 If you've completed all three steps above, congratulations!
 You have a functioning tic-tac-toe game built using React Native.
 Great work!

+Here are some possible next features you can explore:

+1. **[Introductory]** Keep a global scoreboard that keeps track of which players have won and how many times they've won.
+2. **[Medium]** Allow for the user to select how large they want to board to be (e.g., 4x4)
+3. **[Hard]** Create an AI that plays against the player.